 To bring a medical malpractice lawsuit against a healthcare facility, the plaintiffs must show that the caregivers had an obligation to provide them with a high-quality standard of care and failed to do so.
 They have to prove that their prolonged stay in the hospital, extended treatments, financial burden, pain and suffering, and lost workdays and income resulted from the negligence of the facility or provider.

-You could file a wrongful death claim against the provider if your loved one died as a result of a hospital-acquired infection.
-A healthcare facility and its administration may be held accountable for failing to follow infection control protocols, being late in diagnosing an infection, failing to deliver appropriate treatment on time, and failing to provide proper care.
+You could file a wrongful death claim against the provider if your loved one died as a result of hospital-acquired infection.
+A healthcare facility and its administration may be held accountable for failing to follow infection control protocols, being late in diagnosing an infection, delivering appropriate treatment on time, and providing proper care.

 Medical malpractice settlements

 Shoulder surgery was performed on a woman.
-She developed an infection and her hospitalization was extended.
+She developed an infection, and her hospitalization was extended.
 After about a week, she began to have severe shoulder pain and pus leakage from the operation site.
-The staff failed to provide enough treatment, resulting in the seeping of greenish pus from the lesion.
-She was found to be in septic shock, which led to brain failure and she was admitted to the emergency room.
-Infection and oxygen shortage produced brain damage, according to the fluid culture.
+The staff failed to provide enough treatment, resulting in the seepage of greenish pus from the lesion.
+She was found to be in septic shock, which led to brain failure, and she was admitted to the emergency room.
+Infection and oxygen shortages produced brain damage, according to the fluid culture.
 Since then, the woman has been receiving lifelong help.
 The facility was ordered to reimburse the plaintiff $3 million for failing to detect the infection on time and failing to administer treatments.

 A young woman with a urinary tract infection was taken to the hospital.
 Her E. coli infection was treated with antibiotics.
 They got an abdominal CT because the infection had not resolved, which revealed a serious issue.
 However, she was discharged without receiving any additional tests to determine the problem.
 The woman had nausea, vomiting, abdominal discomfort, and diarrhea for a few days.
 She developed septic shock, which resulted in renal failure and death.
 It has been established that the caregivers failed to diagnose the antibiotic-induced CDI, worsening her condition in the hospital acquired infection lawsuit.
-Due to the health care provider’s failure to identify CDI on time, resulting in the woman’s death, the victim’s family was awarded $900,000.
+Due to the healthcare provider’s failure to identify CDI on time, resulting in the woman’s death, the victim’s family was awarded $900,000.

 Infections acquired in the healthcare setting are not uncommon in hospitals and clinics.
-Prompt diagnosis and adequate management can prevent hospital-acquired infections in the early stages.
-The main causes of hospital-acquired infections are patient’s neglect in maintaining personal hygiene, unclean conditions in and around the facility, and failures to provide the standard of care by the staff.
+Prompt diagnosis and adequate management can prevent hospital-acquired infections in their early stages.
+The main causes of hospital-acquired infections are patients’ neglect in maintaining personal hygiene, unclean conditions in and around the facility, and failures to provide a standard of care by the staff.